-Classes are a way to identify your items and instances, and categorize them further by using Attributes.
+Classes are a way to identify your items and instances.
+You can categorize them further by using Attributes, which can be made mandatory based on your needs.

 You can create an Object class, which is used for object instances, and you can create a Tag class, which is used to classify items as a whole.
 Learn more.